 \subsubsection{Domain adaptation}

-Domain adaptation takes two different sets (source and target) with different distributions and aims at reducing the domain shift between them by changing and aligning the distribution of one of the sets to match the other.
-This can also be done by aligning the sets to a common space different from both sets.
+Domain adaptation reduces the domain shift between two different sets (source and target) with different distributions; it is achieved by aligning the distribution of one set to match the other, or by mapping both sets to a common space.

 There are mainly three forms of domain adaptation approaches \cite{DBLP:journals/corr/abs-1802-03601} \cite{DBLP:journals/corr/abs-1812-02849}.
-The first method is a classical form of minimizing a distance between the source and the the target data.
-Maximum Mean Discrepancy (MMD) is an example of such measures to minimize to achieve domain-invariant feature representation that performs well in both source and target domains.
-The second method is adversarial based domain adaptation that relies on using Generative Adversarial Networks (GANs) \cite{gan} to make one of the sets appear similar to the other one.
-Eric \textit{et al.} \cite{adda} is an example of the adversarial methods where the target data is encoded into the source data with a discriminator to recognize between the two.
-The third method creates a shared representation for each domains so to not only translate one domain to another but both domain to a common space, or have a transfer function capable of translating both models to each other and back to the original one.
-CycleGAN \cite{cycle} is a example of the third method where two discriminators are used to map images from the source data to the target data and vice-versa.
+The first method is a classical form of minimizing a distance between the source and the target data.
+Maximum Mean Discrepancy (MMD) is an example of minimization to achieve domain-invariant feature representation that performs well in both source and target domains.
+The second method is adversarial based domain adaptation that relies on the use of Generative Adversarial Networks (GANs) \cite{gan} to make one of the sets appear similar to the other one.
+Eric \textit{et al.} \cite{adda} is an example of the adversarial methods where the target data is translated to the source data with a discriminator to recognize between the two.
+The third method creates a shared representation for both domains not only to translate one domain to another but both domains to a common space, or have a transfer function capable of translating both models to each other and back to the original one.
+CycleGAN \cite{cycle} is an example of the third method where two discriminators are used to map images from the source data to the target data and vice-versa.